 The project was the first-born child of Matt and Kiersten Robertshaw—a couple of fun-loving musicians and educators.
 Kiersten is a classically trained pianist and elementary music teacher.
-Matt played the drums in various ska and folk-rock bands for many years before pursuing a career in academia.
-Matt and Kiersten began writing creative and catchy children’s songs in 2008 for their niece and went on to stage numerous performances at libraries, schools, summer camps, birthday parties, music festivals and other community events in their hometown and surrounding area.
+Matt played the drums in various ska, indie and folk-rock bands for many years before pursuing a career in academia.
+Matt and Kiersten began writing creative and catchy children’s songs in 2011 for their niece and went on to stage numerous performances at libraries, schools, summer camps, birthday parties, music festivals and other community events in their hometown of Cambridge, Ontario and the surrounding area.

-In its current format, The Relative Minors is a six-piece, electric guitar- and piano-driven rock n’ roll band which performs energetic and witty songs for kids of all ages.
+In its current format, The Relative Minors is a five-piece, electric guitar- and piano-driven rock n’ roll band which performs energetic and witty songs for kids of all ages.

-Drawing inspiration from everything from The Beatles to The Muppets to The Wiggles, The Relative Minors offer a fresh take on the Children’s Music genre by combining catchy and clever lyrics with sophisticated instrumentation and an enduring respect for their audience.
+Drawing inspiration from everything from The Beatles and Electric Light Orchestra to The Muppets and The Wiggles, The Relative Minors offer a fresh take on the Children’s Music genre by combining the rock band format with catchy and clever lyrics, sophisticated instrumentation and an enduring respect for their audience.
 The Relative Minors believe in the power of play and imagination, and they hope to inspire a generation of young people to keep learning, keep playing and keep those toes tapping.